Transfer Students

 Frequently Asked Questions

 The answer to this question is very individual and dependent on so many things.
-It is strongly recommended to speak to the department about your particular plan.
-The EECE major accepts applications in early June and mid-August.
+The EECE major accepts applications in early June and mid-August for fall entry into the EECE major.
+It is strongly recommended to speak to the department about your particular plan; see the contact information above to book a meeting with an advisor or email us.

-Assuming you have completed all of the pre-major classes and are accepted into the EECE major, expect to spend three years at WWU, as most of the required coursework is not offered at other institutions.
+Assuming you have completed all of the pre-major classes listed above, and you are accepted into the EECE major, expect to spend three years at WWU, as most of the required coursework is not offered at other institutions.

 An Associate in Science Transfer (AS-T) degree is the most efficient degree to pursue at the community college level because the plan of study most matches the foundation courses in our department.
 It is recommended but not necessary to complete the degree before transferring to WWU.